Oxen-AI/oxen-ai.github.io/src/domains/branches.md

 # Next Up: Files & Directories

-Now that you know the basic data structures for branches and commits, let's dive into how files and directories are stored in Oxen.
+Now that you know the basic data structures for branches and commits, let's dive into how branches and commits are tied to a set of files and directories.

 Next Up: [Files & Directories](/domains/objects.md)